soarsmu/BiasFinder/README.md

 The EEC data can be downloaded from its paper.
 Put it into `data/eec/data.csv`.
 Then use the `codes/prepare-data-for-eec.ipynb` to generate test.csv train.csv.
 You can use the notebook to generate female.csv, male.csv  also.

-## Important Resources
+## Important Resource
 #### Dataset, Model and Result of the Experiment
 This [link](https://drive.google.com/drive/folders/1rnilNLUXjVhtBuZNz4XKNox-WUuJUFP1?usp=sharing) contain a resource to our dataset, model, and experiment result.

 #### Technical Report
-The technical report will explain what is happen in the each sprint.
+The technical report will explain what is happen in each sprint.
 * [Technical Report Sprint 1](https://drive.google.com/file/d/1NNqyCDb2wNf-UmBhjhd-GnNKXyppmHwp/view?usp=sharing)
 * Technical Report Sprint 2
 * Technical Report Sprint 3